Avizc/avizc.github.io/_posts/2018-05-26-chromebook-to-gjs.md

 sudo startgnome -n NAME_YOUR_CHROOT -X xiwi
 ```

 Open up XTerm (you can always install something else later).
-This is only accurate as of late May 2018, packages are likely to be updated/added/removed later on.
+This is only accurate as of early August 2018, packages are likely to be updated/added/removed later on.

 ```
 sudo apt-get update